tagline_nfm (1)-1

 Used to determine, genetically, where your body needs extra support to function optimally

-This testing can be helpful to determine the cause of familial tendencies for health conditions such as depression, anxiety, Alzheimer’s disease, heart attacks, strokes, and more.
+This testing can be helpful to determine the cause of familial tendencies for health conditions such as celiac disease, depression, anxiety, Alzheimer’s disease, heart attacks, strokes, and more.
 It can also be utilized to assess detoxification pathways so the most appropriate support can be given to achieve optimal clearance of toxins.
 A test kit is dispensed to be taken to the nearest laboratory draw site.

 Hormone Testing